keelus/horus/README.md

 # Horus
 Horus is a project I decided to make to be able to control the ws281B Led Strip that I installed on my house from anywhere (usually for my computer or phone).
 The led strip is attached to the Raspberry Pi, so, I the project focuses in that.

-Horus has a well made user interface (compatible with mobile devices) that lets the user log in, and control the led strip & view your Pi's stats (cpu temperature, ram usage, etc).
+Horus has a well made user interface (compatible with mobile devices) that lets the user log in, and control the led strip & view your Pi's stats (CPU temperature, RAM usage, etc).

 ## 🛠️ Tech Stack